 Insignificant Discharges: NPDES discharges that are determined to be a very low threat to water quality by the PERMITTING AUTHORITY.

 Instream Waste Concentration (IWC): The concentration of effluent in the receiving water after mixing as determined by the PERMITTING AUTHORITY.
-For purposes of aquatic toxicity, when a mixing zone and dilution credit are granted, the IWC shall be determined as indicated in Section IV.B.2.d of the Provisions.
-If no MIXING ZONE is allocated, then the undiluted effluent (100 percent) shall be used as the IWC.
+For purposes of aquatic toxicity testing for non-Storm water NPDES dischargers, the IWC shall be as described in Section IV.B.2.a of the Provisions.
 For assessing whether receiving waters meets the numeric water quality objectives, the undiluted ambient water shall be used as the IWC in the TEST OF SIGNIFICANT TOXICITY (TST) as indicated in Section IV.B.1.c of the Provisions.

 Lethal Concentration (LC): The concentration of effluent or receiving water sample that causes death in a pre-determined percentage of test organisms over a specified period of time.